Working with characters and cast

-In the case of documentaries, factuals, talkshows and entertainment where people appear under their real names as themselves or a speaker voice, you just add “Amy Smith” as the character and check the box “This character is played by Herself/Himself/Itself”.
+In the case of documentaries, factuals, talk shows and entertainment where people appear under their real names as themselves or a speaker voice, you just add their real name as the character name and check the box “This character is played by Herself/Himself/Itself”.

-As with other character types, you need to invite Amy Smith to the production and then connect the character page to the personal information by selecting Amy Smith in the “Select Cast member” dropdown shown in the image below, or by inviting the cast member by clicking in the button “Invite new cast member”.
+As with other character types, you need to add the cast member to the character by selecting them in the “Select Cast member” dropdown shown in the image below, or by inviting them by clicking in the button “Invite new cast member”.

 Adding existing characters

 Just start writing the first letters of an existing character and Dramatify will suggest alternatives.
 Just click on the right one.

 To add a new character, just click the link “Create new character” (hidden under the name dropdown in the image above) and you’ll get a popup window.

 To add atmosphere groups, you proceed in the same way.
 Start typing in the box underneath “Add atmosphere” to add an existing atmosphere group, or click the link “Create new atmosphere group” to create a new group.